hillfung/make_LDSR_annot/README.md

 Use this argument to indicate where the templates are located.
 For example, `template.dir="/home/user/my_annotations/foo"` results in the function using `foo.[1-22].annot.gz` as templates for the new annotation.

 ### add.windows
-As indicated by [Finucane et al (2015)](https://doi.org/10.1038/ng.3404), it is sometimes proper to add so-called window-annotations around your main annotations.
+As indicated by [Finucane et al (2015)](https://doi.org/10.1038/ng.3404), it is sometimes proper to add additional so-called window-annotations next to your main annotation.
+The window annotation includes all SNPs that are part of the main annotation and every SNP that is within a specific BP-window from these SNPs.
 The argument accepts:
 - an integer
 - a vector of integers
 - T(RUE)=add 100 and 500bp windows